Healthplan Spain

 States that are easiest to leave (and those that are not)

 • California: Most aggressive.
 Assumes you are still a resident unless you take specific, provable steps to sever ties.
-Keeps chasing taxes even after you have left.
+Continues pursuing taxes after departure.

 • New York: Also aggressive.
-Distinguishes between residency and domicile, meaning that you can be taxed even if you only spend minimal (visiting) time in the state.
-High earners who move abroad are regularly investigated.
+Distinguishes between residency and domicile, meaning you can be taxed even with minimal time spent in the state.
+High earners who move abroad are frequently investigated.

-• Florida: No income tax, but still requires verifiable cancellation of DMV matters, voter registration, and insurance in order to prove that you have left.
+• Florida: No income tax, but requires verifiable cancellation of DMV records, voter registration, and insurance to prove departure.

-• Washington, Nevada, Wyoming, Tennessee: No income tax and relatively easy to leave—but still worth making your departure official.
+• Washington, Nevada, Wyoming, Tennessee: No income tax and comparatively easy to leave—but your departure should still be made official.

 How California tries to keep you on the tax hook

 The California Franchise Tax Board (FTB) is notorious for continuing to tax former residents.
-If you fail to cut ties properly, they may consider you a “temporary non-resident,” especially if you retain a home, bank accounts, a driver’s license, voter registration, or business interests in the state.
+If you fail to cut ties properly, they may classify you as a “temporary non-resident,” especially if you retain a home, bank accounts, a California driver’s license, voter registration, or business interests in the state.

-According to the FTB’s guidance, they examine more than a dozen factors in order to determine whether you have really left the state—not just your physical absence.
-Even if you live in Spain, you could be taxed on your worldwide income if they believe you remain domiciled in California.
+The FTB examines more than a dozen factors to determine whether you truly left the state—not just your physical absence.
+Even if you live in Spain, you could face taxation on worldwide income if they conclude you remain domiciled in California.

 How to prove that you have left: state-exit checklist

-• Update your mailing address to a foreign address or a U.S. mailing service (not in the same state)
+• Update your mailing address to a foreign address or a U.S. mail service located in a different state.

-• Stop using U.S. credit cards tied to your home state
+• Stop using credit cards tied to your former state.

-• Keep records of your departure and Spanish residency (e.g., empadronamiento, visa, rental contract)
+• Keep documentation of your departure and Spanish residency (empadronamiento, visa, rental contract).

 Do I still have to file a state tax return?

-If your state has income tax (e.g., California or New York), you will likely need to file a part-year resident tax return for the year you leave.
-After that, if you have successfully changed your tax domicile and have no income from that state, you should no longer need to file—but this depends heavily on your compliance with the exit process.
+If your state has income tax (e.g., California or New York), you will usually need to file a part-year resident return for the year in which you leave.
+After that, if you have successfully changed your domicile and have no income sourced to that state, you generally will not need to file again—but this depends strictly on completing the exit process correctly.

 U.S. federal tax vs. state tax while living in Spain

-Federal tax is based on your citizenship—all Americans must file an annual IRS return regardless of where they live.
-You can often reduce or eliminate your U.S. federal tax via:
+Federal tax is based on citizenship.
+All U.S. citizens must file an annual IRS return no matter where they live.
+You can often reduce or eliminate federal tax through:

 • Foreign Earned Income Exclusion (Form 2555)